 Marsala soon became the tipple of choice for the British gentry and Woodhouse's fortune was made when Admiral Nelson began to use it as his sailors' ration after the Battle of the Nile in 1798.

-Today, more than one million liters (26.5 million gallons) of wine are produced here each year, and you can tour historic wine cellars set in a rich Mediterranean landscape of olive groves and rolling vineyards.
+Today, more than one million litres (26.5 million gallons) of wine are produced here each year, and you can tour historic wine cellars set in a rich Mediterranean landscape of olive groves and rolling vineyards.

 An even older enterprise than winegrowing, however, is the production of the region's sea salt.
 Prized as the finest in Italy, the salt has been panned here since the 12th century in a series of shallow pools along the coastline.
 This historic industry is kept alive by a small number of artisanal producers.
 Driving along the road between Marsala and Trapani, you'll notice mounds of salt ready for collection as well as the windmills used to grind the precious condiment.

-Suggested Marsala itinerary
+Suggested itinerary featuring Marsala

 This sample itinerary will give you an idea of what is possible when you travel in Marsala, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.